GenesisFan64/Marsiano-MARS/README.md

 - The output limit for both LEFT and RIGHT channels is 1023 ($03FF), NOT 4095 ($0FFF) mentioned in the docs.

 --- Both sides ---
-- FM bit: This bit tells which system side (Genesis or 32X) can read/write to the SuperVDP (The framebuffer and 256-color palette), If a CPU with NO permission touches the SuperVDP it will freeze the entire system (either Genesis 68K or 32X SH2).
+- FM bit: This bit tells which system side (Genesis or 32X) can read/write to the SuperVDP (The framebuffer and 256-color palette, EXCEPT the registers), If a CPU with NO permission touches the SuperVDP's Framebuffer or palette it will freeze the entire system (either Genesis 68K or 32X SH2).

 A prebuilt binary is located in the /out folder (rom_mars.bin) for testing, works on any Genesis/MD flashcart WITH the 32X inserted.
 ROM is for NTSC systems, can be played on PAL but with slowdown.
 If it doesn't boot or it freezes: I probably broke something without testing on HW